Econify/graphql-request-profiler/README.md

 ## TODO

-- Activate via x-trace header
-  - Allow customization of this header name
-  - Apollo plugin config
-  - Express-graphql config
-- Fix types
 - Use more simple schema for examples
-  - Apollo example doesn't need makeExecutableSchema, just inline it
+  - Apollo example doesn't need makeExecutableSchema, just inline it in example
 - Investigate use w/ federation (is this even useful? does apollo's plugin replace the need for this?)
 - Typescript examples
 - Publishing (gh action?)
-- Naming: Trace or profile?
 - Web visualizer